bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 }
 ```

-When HyperSec Kibana attempts to claim and run a task instance, it looks its definition up, and executes its createTaskRunner's method, passing it a run context which looks like this:
+When Kibana attempts to claim and run a task instance, it looks its definition up, and executes its createTaskRunner's method, passing it a run context which looks like this:

 ```js
 {